Hindley, Greater Manchester: Governance

 Hindley was a chapelry, in the parish of Wigan in the Hundred of West Derby, a judicial division of southwest Lancashire.
 In 1837 Hindley became part of the Wigan Poor Law Union, which took responsibility for the administration and funding of the Poor Law and made use of buildings on Frog Lane Wigan and at Hindley.

-The Local Government Act of 1858 was adopted by the township in 1867, and under the Local Government Act 1894 an Urban District council of fifteen members was constituted.
-New council offices, designed by Heaton, Ralph and Heaton, were opened in 1903 and Hindley Urban District Council continued until it became part of the Metropolitan Borough of Wigan which was formed in 1974.
+The Local Government Act 1858 was adopted by the township in 1867, and under the Local Government Act 1894 an Urban District council of fifteen members was constituted.
+Hindley Town Hall, designed by Heaton, Ralph and Heaton, was opened in 1903; Hindley Urban District Council continued to administer the area until it became part of the Metropolitan Borough of Wigan in 1974.

 Geography

 Hindley covers an area of 2527 acre, mostly pasture and the underlying rocks are the coal measures.
 Some ancient woodland remains today in Borsdane Wood which is protected as a Local Nature Reserve.

 Hindley town centre is approximately three miles east of Wigan and adjoins Leigh on its south-east side.
 The pattern of roads is little changed from medieval times, the road from Prescot to Bolton, A58, and road linking Ormskirk with Boothstown, the A577 cross near the town centre.